 In choosing a metaphor to illustrate my point, may I offer that of a radio or TV blaring away in an empty bedroom.
-The person who is talking may be thousands of miles away from that empty bedroom.
+The person who is talking maybe thousands of miles away from that empty bedroom.
 He has no idea who—if anybody—in that room is listening to him (or that the room and the TV exist in the first place).
 And even if someone did step into the room at some point, the speaker would have no idea who the potential listener might be.
 Nor would the speaker know whether that "someone" is paying attention, is interested in what he's saying, or understands the concepts proposed or the terminology used to express them.
 In short, the speaker does not know anything about "the listener," nor can he adjust his words to make them more intelligible or interesting to "the listener" in any way.
-The speaker simply talks, and hopes that someone, somewhere out there is listening, and understands what he is talking about.
+The speaker simply talks and hopes that someone, somewhere out there is listening, and understands what he is talking about.
 But all this is wishful thinking.
 For all he knows, his microphone isn't even plugged in.
 Consequently, no one is listening to him and he is talking to the four walls of the studio.
 But the speaker may have no clue about this while reading his carefully prepared script and making his points with energy and enthusiasm.

-Unfortunately, many of us reenact a scenario which resembles the problem of the TV announcer when we talk to a "listener" while focusing on our own desires --often, in a burst of emotion.
+Unfortunately, many of us reenact a scenario that resembles the problem of the TV announcer when we talk to a "listener" while focusing on our own desires --often, in a burst of emotion.
 In such instances, we frequently fail to focus on the listener and his/her needs.
 We are often remiss in adjusting our words or thoughts to the situation, the specific context and setting in which we may be at the time, and the receptivity of the person we are trying to influence.

 How To Maximize Communication

 As one can gather from the aforementioned metaphor of the radio speaker, communicating a message entails a number of steps.
 Before she says a word, the speaker must make sure that she has the full attention of her target listener.
 If he is busy doing something, she should ask if she may interrupt.
 If it is not convenient for her partner to talk at that time, they should agree on a specific time to talk.
 The speaker must stick to the topic that is on her mind, be self-aware enough to know her true feelings on the matter, and clear in her mind as to how she wishes to approach the subject.
 She does not have to figure out a complicated strategy as regards the progress of the conversation, but she should be aware of how she wishes to begin.
-She should say what is on her mind in a clear voice, adjust her rate of speech and volume to the technical barriers between them, e.g., cell phone receptivity, physical distance or ambient noise level (TV in background, kids fighting, etc.) She should speak clearly, express herself accurately, and get to the point as quickly as is reasonable, depending upon the complexity of the problem.
+She should say what is on her mind in a clear voice, adjust her rate of speech and volume to the technical barriers between them, e.g., cell phone receptivity, physical distance or ambient noise level (TV in the background, kids fighting, etc.) She should speak clearly, express herself accurately, and get to the point as quickly as is reasonable, depending upon the complexity of the problem.

 In addition to the above steps, she should keep her eyes focused on the person to whom she is talking.
 She should follow the listener’s facial expressions, nodding of the head and other non-verbal as well as verbal sources of feedback to ensure that her message is being received and understood.
 If a person neglects to do all of the above-mentioned subtasks, she is not doing her best to assure communication, she is just talking.